CCA-Public/digital-archives-manual/guides/arrangement.md

 <a name="diskimageprocessor"></a>
 ## Processing disk images with Disk Image Processor

+*Instructions valid for Disk Image Processor v0.3.1*

-The Disk Image Processor takes a folder of disk images and turns each into a ready-to-ingest SIP packaged for Archivematica.
+[Disk Image Processor](https://github.com/timothyryanwalsh/cca-diskimageprocessor) takes a folder of disk images and turns each into a ready-to-ingest SIP packaged for Archivematica.
 The tool also writes a pre-populated description spreadsheet including information for each SIP.
 SIPs include an md5deep-generated checksum.md5 file in the "metadata" directory by default, but can optionally be bagged instead.
 The tool populates each "objects" directory with a raw disk image (even if the source disk image is EWF/E01) and logical files carved with either tsk_recover or the HFSExplorer command line utility unhfs.
 Files in the source directory that are not disk images are ignored (the exception to this is files that share the same basename, such as .info sidecar metadata files for disk images, which will be copied into the "objects/diskimage" file at the end of processing.)

 This workflow assumes that each piece of storage media in an accession will be assigned a file-level description.
 If the contents of media are to be split into multiple files, a different approach is required.